 Chapter 13 Bankruptcy, in contrast to Chapter 7, allows the debtor to keep all assets.
 Therefore, in order to pay off the debt to the creditors, the debtor allocates a payment plan that usually spans three to five years.
-Commonly called a Wage Earner’s Plan, Chapter 13 Bankruptcy targets a debtor that has a steady, regular income.
-The debtor that earns an income below the state median is likely to receive a three year repayment plan.
-The debtor that earns an income above the state median is likely to receive a five year repayment plan.
+Commonly called a Wage Earner’s Plan, Chapter 13 Bankruptcy targets a debtor who has a steady, regular income.
+The debtor who earns an income below the state median is likely to receive a three-year repayment plan.
+The debtor that earns an income above the state median is likely to receive a five-year repayment plan.
 The repayment plans will never exceed five years, and in the repayment period, creditors are banned from continuing collections.

 The process for filing Chapter 13 Bankruptcy can be confusing due to the many intricacies of eligibility, state laws, and required detailed schedules.
 It is only a 14-day window between the first petition filing date and the need to submit a complete repayment plan.
 A professional bankruptcy lawyer understands the requirements of the federal and state courts and can ensure the process moves smoothly.

 Please contact Ores Law today to schedule a free consultation with a bankruptcy lawyer in Loveland.